eyanshu1997/mptcp/src/lte/doc/source/lte-testing.rst

 behavior.
 These test vector are specialized for UM RLC and AM RLC due to their different behavior.
-Each test case passes if the sequence of primitives triggered by the RLC instance being tested is exactly equal to the output test vector.
+Each test case passes if the sequence of primitives triggered by the RLC instance being tested is exacly equal to the output test vector.
 In particular, for each PDU transmitted by the RLC instance, both the size and the content of the PDU are verified to check for an exact match with the test vector.

-The AM RLC implementation features an additional test suite, ``lte-rlc-am-e2e``, which test the correct retransmission of RLC PDUs in presence of channel losses.
-The test instantiates an RLC AM transmitter and a receiver, and interposes a channel that randomly drops packet according to a fixed loss probability.
-Different test cases are instantiated using different ``RngRun`` values and different loss probability values.
-Each test case passes if at the end of the simulation all SDUs are correctly delivered to the upper layers of the receiving RLC AM entity.

 RRC